Jonathan2251/lbd/_sources/gpu.rst.txt

 --------------------

-Since GLSL shaders provide a general way for writing C code in them, if applying a software frame work instead of OpenGL api, then the system can run some data parallel computation on GPU for speeding up and even get CPU and GPU executing simultaneously.
+Since GLSL shaders provide a general way for writing C code in them, if applying a software frame work instead of OpenGL API, then the system can run some data parallel computation on GPU for speeding up and even get CPU and GPU executing simultaneously.
 Furthmore, any language that allows the code running on the CPU to poll a GPU shader for return values, can create a GPGPU framework [#gpgpuwiki]_.